ClojureBridge/drawing/curriculum/create-something.md

 | | white_flake.png
 ```

-Well, since images were ready, it was time to code using Quil API.
+Well, since the images were ready, it was time to code using the Quil API.
-Clara added a few lines of code to `setup` and `draw` functions in `practice.clj` to load and draw two images.
+Clara added a few lines of code to the `setup` and `draw` functions in `practice.clj` to load and draw two images.
-She was careful to write image filenames because it should reflect actual directory structure.
+She was careful when writing the image filenames because it should reflect the actual directory structure.
 At this moment, `practice.clj` looks like this:

 ```clojure